Are all men primed to want more sex than their wives? Or do some husbands have a lower sex drive?

 “But he’s the problem!
 He should be fixing it, why should I care this much if he’s doing nothing about it?”
 Well, you care about his lower sex drive because you care.

 Yes, he needs to take ownership because nothing gets fixed until he does.
-But as his wife, his helpmate from God, you carry some responsibility because you are a team after all.
+But as his wife, you’re par of a team.

 Investigating can take different forms: Read up on it (what you are doing now).
 Consider outside pressures (medical conditions, stresses).
 Check your own heart (take responsibility for your feelings and reactions first.)Talk with your husband.